 4. Choose a metallic kitchen sink

 While chrome and stainless steel are a long-standing staple of kitchen design, the new metals have a more industrial vibe – like pieces plucked from an old factory rather than a food preparation area, so look for brushed steel rather than polished finishes.
 The perfect choice for this finish?
-The kitchen sink – see more in our guide.
+The kitchen sink – see more sink ideas in our guide.

 For heavy duty kitchen tasks, the Blanco Cronos XL 8 from the Steelart collection means business.
 Made from stainless steel, it is a modern twist on the farmhouse-style sink and is indulgently deep.
 It costs £1,906, from Blanco.
 Try Holloways of Ludlow for copper sinks, too.